Does Shark Cartilage Really Help Arthritis Sufferers?

 So when it comes to arthritis—a painful and often life-limiting condition affecting one in five Canadians—could pills filled with powdered shark cartilage help relieve symptoms and slow the progression of the disease?
 Many over-the-counter and online supplement brands would have you believe it, offering regimes for as much as $100 a month.

-Sharks—whose skeletons are made entirely of cartilage—don’t experience the same age-related stiffening and deterioration in the joints as humans.
+Sharks—whose skeletons are made entirely of cartilage, not bone—don’t experience the same age-related stiffening and deterioration in the joints as humans.
 Manufacturers claim that supplements containing chondroitin sulfate and glucosamine, compounds derived from proteins in shark and cow cartilage, can promote what one brand called “plump, cushy and hydrated” cartilage in your joints.
 Globally, the cartilage and joint health supplement industry is projected to be worth $1.5 billion USD by 2025.

 Does shark cartilage live up to its hype?